 The main building will be two storeys high and include a partial mezzanine floor.
-The new building has permission for restaurant use, a shop which will accommodate an existing tenant and new public toilets.
+The new building has permission for restaurant use and a shop.

 A new rotunda, on the upper prom, will provide a café / restaurant space of around 100 square metres - equivalent to 10 metres by 10 metres square.

 Commercial space inside the new buildings will more than double to 1,530 square metres, roughly 40 metres by 40 metres square.

 The wooden kiosk, dating from the 1880s, which was above the Shelter Hall has been restored and rebuilt on the upper prom 200 metres to the east.
 It houses a cafe.
 Planning permission for the move was granted in December 2016.
 Get the planning application details.

 - making the upper prom bigger

 - redesigning the junction of West Street and the A259 seafront road

 The scheme is part of the first phase of the council's investment programme for the seafront infrastructure which is in urgent need of restoration and regeneration.
 This aims to make it fit for the 21st Century and benefit generations to come.